 Four extracts of Hericium Erinaceus were investigated for their ability to stop the spread of tumor cells, also known as antimetastatic activity(7).
 The hot water extracts of Lion's mane mushroom strongly elicited cancer cell death through apoptosis and inhibited metastasis of cancer cells to the lungs by 66% and 69%, respectively.

-While Lion's mane clears brain fog, the mushroom goes beyond the neurodegenerative diseases that cause brain damage to help with brain cancer.
-For example, Glioma, one of the most common tumors of the central nervous system, may benefit from Lion's mane mushroom.
+Research has shown that Glioma, one of the most common tumors of the central nervous system, may benefit from Lion's mane mushroom.

 Researchers concluded that the compounds obtained from Hericium Erinaceus could be potential novel inhibitors of Glioma.